Farini/SkyNation/Readme.md

 - [ ] Completely eliminate `GuildFullContent`

+- [ ] Game Settings (start) - Bring view to textfield, and make it active.
+Make it more obvious to the player that they should type a name.
+Discussion:
+Intro.
+Introduce player to game.

 - [ ] Mars Scene - All Guild Vehicles arriving
 - [ ] Store - Build list of bonus (kits) depending on prev. purchases
 - [ ] ServerData - Use GuildFlags to show new items. in GuildRoom